 - Strategically manage its delivery through others.

 A successful leader not only uses their knowledge and strategic and analytical skills to assess and carve out a better path for their division and organisation that they work for, but also compels buy-in to that vision by making it inspiring, relatable, and meaningful to a diverse audience with sometimes conflicting priorities.
 Great leaders do more than give instructions.
 They unite and add value by nurturing a supportive and dynamic environment where individuals’ skills are recognised and promoted, and productivity is maximised.
+Hiring Managers are often looking for leaders to portray gravis in an interview which means portraying a a certain substance or depth of personality that elicits a feeling of respect and trust in others.
+The word is also linked to ‘gravity’, a centrifugal force that keeps you grounded, and ‘gravitate’, an energy that attracts people to you.

 Whether you’re applying for a senior leadership role, an interviewer will ask questions to understand more about your leadership skills and the value you can bring to the role.
 Belowe are four common leadership competencies with questions and guidance on what the Interviewer is looking for in order to help you prepare better answers.
+Read here for more details on our Executive Interview Coaching.

 Building Capacity: Fostering team capabilities for now and the future